stavros-k/docs/docs/2-networking/1-pfsense/7-certificates/2-configuration.md

 Navigate to `Sevices` -> `Acme Certificates` -> `Certificates`

 Zone ID:
-  - Go to your Cloudflare account
+  - Navigate to your Cloudflare account
   - Select your domain.
   - Scroll down to `API`

 Account ID:
-  - Go to your Cloudflare account
+  - Navigate to your Cloudflare account
   - Select your domain.
   - Scroll down to `API` on the right sidebar

 Token: (You can use the API Token you created for Dynamic DNS)
-  - Go to your Cloudflare account
+  - Navigate to your Cloudflare account
   - Click on the top right corner.
   - Click `My Profile`
   - Click `API Tokens` on the left sidebar